Continuation-of-Ashford/quest-reports/2022-10/2022-10-14 - Firecard (Godfrey 10) - Trouble in the underdark city (New players priority).md

 ## Rewards
 * 7k drug money for the settlement to Chen for muscle in Chen Casino
 * adamantine ore - skrom
+# Quest Report
+`Author: Gentleman (Xia 5)`

+The mission was to assist a a merchant with a delivery.
+Those who accepted the job met up at a bar in Port Red Key.
+After about three hours, we are told to head to a location by the bartender.
+As we head there, we came across the merchant along the way.
+They led us to their shop to tell us about the mission.

+&nbsp;

+We were tasked with delivering cargo, and if Chen allows them to setup a shop in his settlement they will give the settlement a big gold boost to get it running.
+We are to deliver the cargo to a fish merchant in Moonrest .
+We would need to locate him in the port district.
+Helping to sell the goods there would also earn us a bonus.

+&nbsp;

+Along the road, we came across an adamantine meteor and together Chen and Skrom mined it out, just enough to make one suit of armor from it.
+A few days later, we came across a very ornate dagger and brought that along.
+A few bearded, chain, and barbed devils later we encountered the masked man we saw in the underdark before.
+He offered us assistance and we were able to enter Moonrest without having to travel the entire way.
+After a bit of a philosophical debate, we dropped off the cargo and completed the mission.